Q6: My Samsung Z3 Corporate SM-Z300H is not detected by Odin. What should I do?

 - Start Flashing:

-- Click the “Download” button to begin.
+- Click the “Start” button to begin the flashing process.

 - Wait and Reboot: